michaeljoseph04/blog/_posts/2019-04-12-runs-and-wins.markdown

 1 (Intercept) 0.500     0.00116    433.
 0.
 2 rundiff     0.000626  0.0000110  57.1      1.31e-215
 ```
-Marchi and Albert explain the estimate variable and its two cases: a team with a run differential of zero will win half of its games (.500, the intercept), and a one run increase in the run differential will correspond to a .00626 increase in winning percentage.
+Marchi and Albert explain the estimate variable and its two cases: a team with a run differential of zero will win half of its games (.500, the intercept), and a one run increase in a season's run differential will correspond to a .00626 increase in winning percentage.
 The model, in other words, can be expressed:

 *Winning percentage = .500 + .00626 * run differential + residuals*